open-telemetry/opentelemetry-collector-contrib/exporter/clickhouseexporter/README.md

 ## Example

 This example shows how to configure the exporter to send data to a ClickHouse server.
-It uses the native protocol with TLS.
+It uses the native protocol without TLS.
 The exporter will create the database and tables if they don't exist.
 The data is stored for 3 days.

 ```yaml